Menu

 When the Miata was first introduced in 1989 (model year 1990 in USA) some forward thinking enthusiasts figured out the new car needed a new club and they invented the Miata Club of America.
 Their major effort was to produce Miata magazine, a slick publication that would come out about 5 or 6 times a year and reported a lot of Miata news.
 What the national club wasn’t good at was developing Miata events that local drivers could participate in, so they decided to sanction chapters in various geographic regions.
 A group of Miata people in our area thought that was a great idea and promptly stepped up to be a chapter of the national club for Puget Sound.
 It turned out our pioneers were the very first group to be approved as a chapter of Miata Club of America and we were in business, proudly ahead of everybody else.

 Fine so far.
 After a few years the national club figured out that publishing a fancy magazine took a lot of effort and consumed more money than they were taking in.
 Also, they still weren’t doing real Miata events, and enthusiasts started asking, “Why do we need the national club anyway?”
 The math played out and the national club shut down.
 Several of the regional chapters became local clubs, including us by simply changing our name to Puget Sound Miata Club.
-But we were still the very first.
+But we were still the very first!

 Sometimes on a misty night along a remote country road if you squint your eyes just right you can still see a vintage Miata carrying the badges of the early clubs.